DeepLabCut/DeepLabCut/docs/recipes/VaryNumAnimals.md

 When running [`stitch_tracklets`](https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html#optimized-animal-assembly-video-analysis) you will need to pass the correct number of animals in the `n_tracks` argument.

+In both cases, bear in mind that the `auto_track=True` argument available in `analyze_videos` since the [2.2.0.3 release](https://github.com/DeepLabCut/DeepLabCut/releases/tag/v2.2.0.3) will not work when dealing with a varying number of animals.

 ---

-For more details and advice on the complete pipeline of a multi-animal DLC project, check out the [maDLC user guide](https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html).
+For more details and advice on the complete pipeline of a multi-animal DeepLabCut project, check out the [user guide](https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html).